 We will continue to consider the possibility of bus transportation to camp as the health situation evolves in the coming months.

 Campers flying to camp will receive an an KN-95 mask at the airport (in the mail for non-Florida flyers) and a “know before you go” guide by email.
 These campers will be required to wear this medical-grade face covering at all times while traveling to camp to protect themselves and other campers on the flight.

 Testing at Camp

-Testing will play a key role in allowing cohort groups (i.e. small groups of campers sharing a building) to begin to combine as the weeks progress.
-The campers will be tested using a PCR test (99% overall accuracy!) on Day 4, Day 10, and Day 30.
+Testing will play a key role in allowing cohort groups (i.e. small groups of campers sharing a building) to combine.
+The campers will be tested on Day 4 and Day 30.
 Any camper who tests positive will be put in an isolation unit and sent home until 10 days have passed and the camper can no longer transmit COVID-19 (or according to the most current CDC timeline).
-After two negative tests, the camper can safely re-enter the Lenox Zone!
-Campers in the cohort group of another camper who tests positive will be re-tested and quarantined until their test returns with a negative result.
-But don't worry!

 Our camp program will be amazing this summer!
 All activities will be outdoors as much as possible to significantly reduce the risk of spreading viral droplets.
-We are going to allow more time between activities as well, for handwashing, changing masks, and cleaning equipment.
-The daily program will become inclusive of larger groups as cohorts come together.
+We are going to allow more time between activities as well, for handwashing and cleaning equipment.
 We plan to expand our camp-wide leagues, special events, and outdoor ed program.
-We will keep you updated on new activities and ideas as this evolves in the next few months.
 The elective program will remain an important element as well.
 Our outdoor spaces will be maximized at night with exciting activities such as Movie Under The Stars, live music, campfire cookouts and much more.
 Additional tents will provide more covered outdoor spaces for the daily program.